DandiC/Mesh-Convolutional-Networks-with-Face-and-Vertex-Feature-Operators/README.md

 # Mesh Convolutional Networks With Face and Vertex Feature Operators
+This repository contains the implementation of [Mesh Convolutional Networks With Face and Vertex Feature Operators](https://ieeexplore.ieee.org/abstract/document/9619951).

+The
 # Citation
 If you find this code useful, please consider citing our paper
 ```